Coaching in the variety of perspectives

 For this reason, we have sought competent support from clients and coaches, who tell us about their everyday life and their practice.
 They report very personally about their experiences and their experience.

-We want to do justice to the variety of perspectives and shed light on both sides of the (coaching) medal.
-Because coaching is instructive, enjoyable, exciting, enriching, ... and much more for both parties involved.
+We want to do justice to the diversity of perspectives and illuminate both sides of the (coaching) medal.
+Because coaching is educational, pleasant, exciting, enriching, ... and much more for both parties.
 Both for the coaching client and for the coach.
-We experience coaching as a particularly elegant way of communicating with infinite opportunities for successful and sustainable results.
+We experience coaching as a particularly elegant form of communication that offers endless opportunities for successful and sustainable results.

 What gives you different opinions

 And: Modern coaching can also be implemented with very simple and uncomplicated means.
-Excitingly, it doesn't matter whether you work as a professional coach or as a "coaching user" adopt the appropriate inner attitude and use tried and tested methods.
+Excitingly, it doesn't matter whether you work as a professional coach or as a "coaching user" adopt the appropriate inner attitude and use proven methods.
 Because the crucial relationships apply to every user.

 If you get the opinion of clients and coaches, you can benefit from it as a coaching user in a variety of ways: